 • Currency / hedging: Each Class, where available, may be offered in the reference currency of the relevant Sub-Fund, or may be denominated in any other currency.
 Subscriptions received in such other currency shall be converted into the reference currency of the relevant Sub-Fund at the currency exchange rate prevailing on the Business Day on which the subscription price is calculated.
 Such rate will be obtained from an independent source.
-Similarly, redemption requests made in another currency shall be processed by converting such redemption request from the reference currency of the relevant Sub-Fund at the currency of the relevant Sub-Fund at the currency of the relevant Sub-Fund at the currency exchange rate prevailing on the Business Day on which the redemption request from the reference currency of the relevant Sub-Fund at the currency exchange rate prevailing on the Business Day on which the redemption price is calculated.
+Similarly, redemption requests made in another currency shall be processed by converting such redemption request from the reference currency of the relevant Sub-Fund at the currency exchange rate prevailing on the Business Day on which the redemption price is calculated.